atreyasha/spp-explainability/docs/develop.md

     1. To what extent does SoPa++ contribute to competitive performance on NLU tasks?

-    2. To what extent does SoPa++ contribute to improved explainability by simplification?
+    2. To what extent does SoPa++ contribute to explainability by simplification?

     3. What interesting and relevant explanations does SoPa++ provide on NLU task(s)?